journaltraces/journaltraces/README.md

 ### `> whoami`

-Romanian developer with 2 years experience, working across **systems, backend development and security tooling**.
+Romanian developer with 2 years of experience, working across **systems, backend development and security tooling**.

 Currently moving deeper into **Offensive Security / Security Research**, with a focus on how software, operating systems and security boundaries actually work.